 What do animal law attorneys do?
 Animal lawyers can be responsible for handling many different kinds of legal issues, from those affecting pet owners to those involving issues of animal advocacy in cases that concern illegal trafficking, veterinary malpractice, animal abuse, animal control, and animal cruelty laws.
 Accordingly, animal lawyers must have a broad knowledge of various areas of the law pertaining to animals and animal rights.

 Some animal law attorneys work in private practice and take cases from individuals who need to file a claim against a negligent veterinarian, for example, or to defend a pet owner against allegations of a dog attack.

-Other animal lawyers work for prominent animal rights and advocacy organizations, such as the ALDF, the World Wildlife Fund (WWF), People for the Ethical Treatment of Animals (PETA), the Animal Welfare Institute (AWI), the American Humane Society, or the American Society for the Prevention of Cruelty to Animals (ASPCA).
+Other animal lawyers work as animal advocates for prominent animal rights organizations, such as the ALDF, the World Wildlife Fund (WWF), People for the Ethical Treatment of Animals (PETA), the Animal Welfare Institute (AWI), the American Humane Society, or the American Society for the Prevention of Cruelty to Animals (ASPCA).
 Animal lawyers can also work as prosecutors as, lobbyists, and policymakers.

 Common Questions About Animal Law